Dzeru/combalph/README.md

-#Combalph
+# Combalph

 Combalph - minimalistic service for learning Japanese syllabic alphabets: katakana and hiragana.

 It gets text and changes some syllables to hieroglyphs.
 Combined text helps you to learn kana's from context.

+It is free.
+If you get your unique key, you can store files in the service.

+*Good luck in learning!*

 ## Features